PoliMala/Six-Group_Neutron-Point-Kinetics/README.md

 Six Group of delayed neutron precursors implemented

 It hence deal with a stiff problem due to the differences in evolution time scale between prompt and delayed neutron.
+For this purpose the method to be chosen is a bdf of order 15 and the choice of the solver is zvode.
 ________________________________________________________________________________
 #  MAIN Files Index